 Outbuildings associated with Listed Buildings are likely to be within their 'curtilage'.
 That is, a building or structure which is associated with a Listed Building and has been since before July 1948.
 This could be, for example, a wall attached to a Listed Building or a barn within a farmyard where the farmhouse is listed.
 In case of curtilage listing, the curtilage listed structure has the same level of protection as the main Listed Building and will be subject to the same Listed Building Consent procedures.

-The location of Listed Buildings is shown on the plan on the following page and listed in detail in the heritage asset audit at Appendix C.
+The location of Listed Buildings is shown on page XX and listed in detail in the heritage asset audit at Appendix C.

 5.3 LOCALLY LISTED BUILDINGS